google/exposure-notifications-server/docs/server_functional_requirements.md

   verification certificate signing keys allowed and the region information for those keys.
-  * Validation of all uploaded data, in particular that TEK data is 16 bytes in length and that the interval number is valid (>=14days ago not in the future), the interval count is valid (1-144) and that the rest of the metadata that will appear in an export file is valid.
+  * Validation of all uploaded data, in particular that TEK data is 16 bytes in length and that the interval number is valid (not more than 14 days old and not in the future), the interval count is valid (1-144) and that the rest of the metadata that will appear in an export file is valid.
 * Recommended
   * Appropriate denial of service protection should be put in place.